jstephu/Consumer-Segmentation-in-Python/README.md

-# Understanding Customer Behaviors with Cohort Analysis and RFM Framwork
+# Understanding Customer Behaviors with Cohort Analysis and RFM Framework

 Problem: Are we able to create distinguishing segments and design CRM campaigns accordingly to improve customer engagement and/or monetization?